 A costume designer is the person who has the creative ideas behind what the costumes look like.
-They will develop costume renderings that will then be approved by the director and then created.
+They develop costume renderings that are then approved by the director.
 In smaller productions, they may create (or source) the costumes to match their designs.
 In larger productions, other personnel may be hired such as a head cutter, sewers, etc. to actually create the costumes.

 A lighting designer is responsible for designing the lighting looks for a show.
-They are given what is called a magic sheet from the venue, and with that, they are able to see what lighting fixtures they have access to and then determine how they will use them throughout the show.
-They create what are called cues for the show, which are all of the individual changes that they lights make throughout the production, which then the stage manager needs to call in concurrence with stage/script based cues.
+They are given what is called a magic sheet from the venue, with this they are able to see what lighting fixtures they have access to and then determine how they will use them throughout the show.
+They create cues for the show, which are all of the individual changes that the lights make throughout the production, which the stage manager needs to call in concurrence with stage/script based cues.
 Depending on the production, they also may need to rent or source lighting equipment.
 Sometimes, they are referred to as the LX designer.

 A set designer designs all visual elements that relate to the physical space and/or stage.
 They work closely with the director to understand the story that they are telling, and create a design based on that.
 They may create a maquette (a miniature of the set) for the director and team to use to help understand the design in 3D.
 They may also be responsible for sourcing the materials, and then building the set as well.
 On a larger production, they would provide scaled drawings and pass those along to the head carpenter and crew to build.